| Tweet |

 - The electric heating system for one room must be controlled by a thermostat in the same room area being heated.

-This baseboard electric heater wiring information with photos and instructions will show you the direct steps to correctly wiring a baseboard wall heater.
+How to install a baseboard heater.
+Electrical wiring information with photos and instructions for wiring a baseboard electric heater.